Hackt1vator/iFix/README.md

 <h3 align"center"><h3 align"center">sudo xattr -r com.apple.quarantine /Applications/iFix.app
 <h3 align"center">chmod 755 /Applications/iFix.app
 <h3 align"center">now open the iFix app
+<h3 align"center">new click for ios 12-14 start checkra1n and for ios 15-16 start palera1n
+<h3 align"center">When the device is jailbroken, you can click bypass ios 12-16
+<h3 align"center">bypass done

 # install with python 3 if the steps above didn't work for you